Resources

 • Stay Away From Standing Water: Avoid driving through standing water, as it can lead to hydroplaning or engine damage.

 • Avoid Cruise Control: On wet roads, cruise control can lead to a loss of traction.
-Avoid using it during the monsoon.
+Avoid using it during the heavy monsoon or flood-like situations.

 Tips to Drive Safely in Heavy Rains